Admetula bayeri

 Admetula bayeri, common name: Bayer's nutmeg, is a species of sea snail; a marine gastropod mollusk in the family Cancellariidae, also referred to as the nutmeg snails.
+The species is named for Dr. Frederick M. Bayer, Division of Biology and Living Resources of the Rosenstiel School of Marine and Atmospheric Sciences, University of Miami.

 Description

-The length of the shell attains 22 mm.
+The length of the shell attains 21.6 mm to 22 mm.
+It has a primarily white shell.

 Distribution

-This species is found in the Caribbean Sea and off Yucatan, Mexico.
+This species is found in the Caribbean Sea and off the coast of Yucatan, Mexico.